zextras/tech-doc/source/_includes/_installation/users.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-In order to change the password used by the ``zextras@example.com`` user for the Web access, log in to a shell terminal as the ``zextras`` user and execute these two commands.
-The first allows to switch to the ``zextras`` user, with the second you actually change the password.
+In order to change the password used by the ``zextras@example.com`` user for the Web access, log in to a shell terminal as the ``zextras`` user and execute the command

 .. code:: console